A distributional approach to fractional Sobolev spaces and fractional variation: asymptotics I: Introduction

 of open balls such that

-Inequality~\eqref{intro_eq:boxing} bridges the two limiting behaviours given by~\eqref{intro_eq:banana} and~\eqref{intro_eq:limit_1_BV} and provides a useful tool for recovering Gagliardo--Nirenberg--Sobolev and Poincaré--Sobolev inequalities that remain stable as the exponent $\alpha\in(0,1)$ approaches the endpoints.
+Inequality~\eqref{intro_eq:boxing} bridges the two limiting behaviors given by~\eqref{intro_eq:banana} and~\eqref{intro_eq:limit_1_BV} and provides a useful tool for recovering Gagliardo--Nirenberg--Sobolev and Poincaré--Sobolev inequalities that remain stable as the exponent $\alpha\in(0,1)$ approaches the endpoints.

 On the other hand, by~\cite{ADPM11}*{Theorem~2}, the fractional $\alpha$-perimeter~$P_\alpha$ $\Gamma$-converges in $L^1_{\loc}(\R^n)$ to the standard De Giorgi's perimeter~$P$ as~$\alpha\to1^-$, that is, if $\Omega\subset\R^n$ is a bounded open set with Lipschitz boundary, then